Contacting the Coaches and your Partner by email:

 Plate umpire leads the umpire crew pre-game

 Having a thorough crew pregame discussion before every game is a requirement for college softball umpires.
-See the article Umpire Crew Pre-game in this same section of the Protocols Corner
+See the article Umpire Crew Pre-game in the Game Management/Umpire Duties section.

 Enter the field, walk the field, do the bat check

-Do the bat check.
-See the article Tips for Bat Checking in the Game Managment Corner, Game Administration.
+- Do the bat check.
+See the article Tips for Bat Checking in the Game Management/Umpire Duties section.

 At the Umpire/Coach pre-game meeting

-Ask the coaches approach, ask them to introduce themselves to each other
+- Ask the two coaches to introduce themselves to each other

-After both lineups are official, home coach, then visitor coach, if there are any changes
+- After both lineups are official, separately ask each coach if he/she has any changes